 If I had saffron water to drizzle over the rice after cooking, and if I had used cashew nuts instead of peanuts, this would be a more authentic biryani.
 Well, whatever “authentic” means considering that biryani is found in the cuisines of more than a dozen countries, including the Philippines, and none is exactly the same as another.
 But I didn’t have saffron and cashew nuts so I had to content myself with calling this dish a biryani-style rice.
 At any rate, a lot of the traditional spices that go into cooking biryani went into this dish.

-- 2 c. of long-grain rice, rinsed and drained
+- 2 cups long-grain rice rinsed and drained

 - 1 star anise

 - 4 cloves garlic smashed

 - small handful raisins

 - Heat 3 tbsps. of ghee in a pan.
 Add the ginger, garlic, onion, cinnamon bark, star anise and cardamom seeds.
 Cook, stirring often, until aromatic, about two minutes.

 - Add the rice.
 Stir to coat every grain with oil.

 - Add the yogurt.
 Stir.
 Pour in about two cups of water.
 Sprinkle with about a teaspoonful of salt.